What you'll study

 Please be aware there is an equipment list for this course.
 You may also incur additional costs as part of the course; as an indication, this could include the following:

 - Books and play text approximately £50 per term

 - £100 deposit for show costs at the beginning of each year

 - Stationery and printing: £60 per year

 - Course related travel £250/year (estimated)

-- You should also budget for travel, visa and accommodation costs for Semester Abroad in USA in 3rd Year.
+- You should also budget for travel, visa and accommodation costs for Semester Abroad in USA in third year.
 The College provides full support, advice and funding streams guidance.